MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-93-Housing-Trust-Fund/subpart-G-Project-Requirements/section-93.301.md

 ##### § 93.301 Property standards. #####

-Link to an amendment published at 81 FR 92636, Dec.
-20, 2016.

 (a) *New construction projects.* (1) State and local codes, ordinances, and zoning requirements.
 Housing that is newly constructed with HTF funds must meet all applicable State and local codes, ordinances, and zoning requirements.
 HTF-assisted new construction projects must meet State or local residential and building codes, as applicable or, in the absence of a State or local building code, the International Residential Code or International Building Code (as applicable to the type of housing) of the International Code Council.
 The housing must meet the applicable requirements upon project completion.

-(2) *HUD requirements.* All new construction projects must also meet the requirements described in paragraphs (a)(2)(i) through (v) of this section:
+(2) *HUD requirements.* All new construction projects must also meet the requirements described in this paragraph:

 (i) *Accessibility.* The housing must meet the accessibility requirements of 24 CFR part 8, which implements section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794), and Titles II and III of the Americans with Disabilities Act (42 U.S.C.
 12131-12189) implemented at 28 CFR parts 35 and 36, as applicable.
 “Covered multifamily dwellings,” as defined at 24 CFR 100.201, must also meet the design and construction requirements at 24 CFR 100.205, which implements the Fair Housing Act (42 U.S.C.
 3601-3619).